tedinski/adtc/concept/README.md

 This is a quick demonstration of the performance ideas underlying ADTC.
-This benchmark does something quite simple: it compares the performance of two approaches to creating a tree, copying the tree, and deleting both trees.
+This benchmark does something quite simple: it compares the performance of two approaches to creating a tree, copying the tree, and then deleting both trees.
+These approaches are:

 1. `malloc`: the tree is allocated in the usual fashion, each node getting allocated independently.
 2. `buffer`: the tree is represented in an ADTC-like fashion, the whole tree allocated inside a single buffer.

 In general, the ideas on display here are (1) using indexes instead of pointers makes for denser data structures, and (2) using a single buffer instead of large numbers of allocations helps reduce runtime overhead.

 ## Results

 `./run_malloc`